 The risk is so pronounced within the solar industry in particular due to the DC circuits found within typical PV installations, which can both generate and sustain arcs.
 DC circuits present a greater challenge than AC circuits due to the constant-current source rather than constant voltage, which makes calculating arc energies difficult.

-So just what are some of the biggest Arc Flash risks for Solar Industry Personnel?
+So just what are some of the biggest Arc Flash risks for working in and around solar panels?

 1. Design Systems

 The design systems of PV installations pose one of the greatest risks as there are many types of intermittent connection that the system can create which may then generate series Arc.
 For example, anything from compression wire connections to soldered joints to the actual connectors that attach to the PV modules are all capable of creating intermittent connections and generating series arc.
 Quite simply, Arc Flash can occur remarkably easily within the solar industry, resulting in greater risk for solar personnel.

 2. Arc Flash HeatThe types of Arc Flash that can be generated within the solar industry are another major risk.
 With arcs capable of reaching more than 3000 degrees Celsius in temperature, these arcs not only cause fires but can also melt materials such as glass and metals including copper and aluminium.
 This can subsequently ignite any combustible materials and items in the surrounding area.
 In the solar industry, it is not only the direct risks of arc flash that must be considered but also the many possible indirect risks, too.